 - 3. CONFIDENTIALITY.
 Recipients must develop procedures to ensure the confidentiality of victims of domestic violence. - 4.
 DRUG AND ALCOHOL-FREE FACILITIES.
 Recipients must administer a policy designed to ensure that each assisted homeless facility is free from the illegal use, possession or distribution of drugs or alcohol by its beneficiaries. - 5.
 CLIENT PARTICIPATION.
 Recipients must involve the homeless individuals and families in the maintenance and operation of facilities, and in the provision of services to residents of these facilities to the maximum extent possible.
 The involvement of homeless persons is required through the Housing and Community Development Act of 1992. - 6.
 PROCUREMENT PROCEDURES.
 Each ESG recipient must have an appropriate procurement procedure in place.
 At a minimum, three telephone bids must be obtained for any equipment or furniture purchases to be charged totally or in part to ESG. - 7.
 FAIR HOUSING.
 All ESG recipients must perform and document action in the area of enforcement and/or promotion to affirmatively further fair housing.
 During the grant year recipients must carry out a minimum of one activity to promote fair housing.
-Nondiscrimination and equal opportunity are applicable to ESG programs (24 CFR 5.105(a)] - 8.
+Non-discrimination and equal opportunity are applicable to ESG programs (24 CFR 5.105(a)] - 8.
 TERMINATING ASSISTANCE.
 All ESG recipients must have a formal process for terminating assistance to an individual or family.
 At a minimum, there must be an appeals procedure with one level of administrative review for clients who are evicted or refused service from the facility for any reason. - 9.
 REPORTING REQUIREMENTS.
-Each ESG recipient must complete periodic reporting forms as required by THDA.
+Each ESG recipient must complete periodic reporting forms as required by THDA. - 10.
+HMIS REPORTING REQUIREMENTS.
+Homeless shelters and service providers receiving funds under the ESG program are required to participate in the Homeless Management Information System (HMIS) if the provider is located in a jurisdiction covered by a Continuum of Care with an HMIS.

-H.APPLICATION AND EVALUATION PROCEDURE
+H. APPLICATION AND EVALUATION PROCEDURE

 THDA will evaluate each application to determine if the proposal meets threshold criteria.
 Threshold criteria includes: submission of a complete application; proposal of an eligible activity; proposal of a project that in the opinion of THDA is physically, financially and administratively feasible; proposal of a project that meets the requirements of 24 CFR Part 576, as amended.
 Documentation must be submitted along with the completed Checklist to demonstrate that the organization meets threshold requirements and has the capacity to provide shelter, essential services and/or operations for programs serving the homeless.
-Applications meeting the threshold criteria will be scored and ranked in descending numerical order.
+Applications meeting the threshold criteria will be scored and ranked in descending numerical order

-2008-2009 ESG RATING SCALE - COMPETITIVE ALLOCATON
+2009 ESG COMPETITIVE ALLOCATON RATING SCALE